 "Michael, listen...there's something I've been meaning to ask you."

 From his office at Knightsbridge, Michael smiled.
 I've been wondering when you were going to do this, Hawke, he said to himself.
 "Aha.
 And I think I can guess what that 'something' is, right?"

 "I'm sure you can, Michael," Hawke replied.
 "So, do you know how we could get in touch with Inge?
 We...we have some things to say to her."

-I just bet you do, Hawke, Michael said to himself.
+I just bet you do, Hawke, Michael said to himself as he recalled the scene in front of Dominic's hangar, the day he took Inge into asylum, and Caitlin made her startling confession.
 Aloud, he said, "Well, Hawke...I wouldn't do this for just anyone...but since it's you, and considering what happened that day back at the hangar, I think I owe you this one.
 Let me do some checking, and I'll call you back when I find something out...okay?
 I can't promise anything, though," Michael said, knowing how deep the records of Inge's asylum were buried.